vivetriv/DS-cheats/1_tidyin_the_mess.md

 ### Operations for (kind of) disparate data frames

+-   **Caution:** Join functions love changing the order of the original data.
+Arrange, filter and ascertain data order appropriately before performing analysis.
+-   **Also, caution:** Order of data frames in arguments matters.
+A lot.
 -   `read_csv(chrDataFrame, trim_ws = TRUE, skip = 1)`: Extracts comma separated data from a character type object into a tibble/data frame.
 The `trim_ws` argument is used to exclude the preceding and succeeding whitespace around the data. `skip` is used to point out how many lines from the top are not part of the data.

 ``` r